-Greg Doss CPC Updates ORD D1a 1 6.
-Exercise such other and further powers and duties as prescribed by this Chapter 2 3.29.
-3 Section 3.
-Section 3.29.330 of the Seattle Municipal Code, enacted by Ordinance 125315, 4 is amended as follows: 5 3.29.330 Community Police Commission - Independence 6 A. CPC is self-governing and functionally independent.
-CPC may adopt bylaws to govern 7 its own activities.
-8 ((B. The CPC Executive Director shall have authority for the hiring, supervision, and 9 discharge of all employees of the Office of the CPC.
-No employee of the Office of the CPC shall 10 have been formerly employed by SPD as a sworn officer.
-11 C.)) B. The City shall provide staff and resources that it deems sufficient to enable CPC 12 to perform all of its responsibilities specified in this Chapter 3.29.
-The CPC Executive Director 13 shall submit an annual budget request to the Mayor.
-The Office of the CPC budget shall be 14 appropriated in a Budget Control Level that is independent of any other City department.
-CPC 15 Commissioners and the CPC Executive Director may advocate for resources directly to 16 Councilmembers or the Council during the budget process and throughout the year.
-17 (( D. )) C. Without the necessity of making a public disclosure request, CPC may request 18 and shall timely receive from other City departments and offices, including SPD, information 19 relevant to its duties under this Chapter 3.29 that would be disclosed if requested under the 20 Public Records Act.
-21 Section 4.
-Section 3.29.340 of the Seattle Municipal Code, enacted by Ordinance 125315, 22 is amended as follows: 23 3.29.340 Community Police Commission - Qualifications
+6. Exercise such other and further powers and duties as prescribed by this Chapter 3.29.

+Section 3.29.330 of the Seattle Municipal Code, enacted by Ordinance 125315, is amended as follows:

+3.29.330 Community Police Commission - Independence

+A. CPC is self-governing and functionally independent.
+CPC may adopt bylaws to govern its own activities.

+((B. The CPC Executive Director shall have authority for the hiring, supervision, and discharge of all employees of the Office of the CPC.
+No employee of the Office of the CPC shall have been formerly employed by SPD as a sworn officer.

+G.)) B. The City shall provide staff and resources that it deems sufficient to enable CPC to perform all of its responsibilities specified in this Chapter 3.29.
+The CPC Executive Director shall submit an annual budget request to the Mayor.
+The Office of the CPC budget shall be appropriated in a Budget Control Level that is independent of any other City department.
+CPC Commissioners and the CPC Executive Director may advocate for resources directly to Councilmembers or the Council during the budget process and throughout the year.

+((D-)) C. Without the necessity of making a public disclosure request, CPC may request and shall timely receive from other City departments and offices, including SPD, information relevant to its duties under this Chapter 3.29 that would be disclosed if requested under the Public Records Act.

+Section 4.
+Section 3.29.340 of the Seattle Municipal Code, enacted by Ordinance 125315, is amended as follows:

+3.29.340 Community Police Commission - Qualifications

 A. Commissioners shall be respected members of Seattle's many diverse communities.

-All Commissioners shall reside or work in Seattle at the time of appointment or reappointment ((and shall be geographically representative of the city of Seattle in a distribution that allows
+All Commissioners shall reside or work in Seattle at the time of appointment or reappointment ((and shall be geographically representative of the city of Seattle in a distribution that allows CPC to assign Council district representatives in accordance with the requirements of subsection 3.29.360.B)).

-5 3.29.360.B)).